miptton/amazon-ec2-user-guide/doc_source/ebs-fast-snapshot-restore.md

 Amazon EBS fast snapshot restore enables you to create a volume from a snapshot that is fully\-initialized at creation\.
 This eliminates the latency of I/O operations on a block when it is accessed for the first time\.
 Volumes created using fast snapshot restore instantly deliver all of their provisioned performance\.

 To use fast snapshot restore, enable it for specific snapshots in specific Availability Zones\.
-You can enable fast snapshot restore for up to five snapshots per Region\.
+You can enable fast snapshot restore for up to five snapshots/AZs per Region\.
+For example if you enable fast snapshot restore for a snapshot across 3 AZs, that counts as 3 uses of fast snapshot restore out of your 5 for the region\.

 **Topics**
 + [Fast Snapshot Restore States](#fsr-states)